mgeracie/US_education_budget/README.md

 ## Usage

 This project is best viewed in a notebook viewer, which can be accessed [here](./modeling-high-school-graduation-from-budget-policy.ipynb).
 In this notebook, you will find a walkthrough of the work done and the respective code.
+This may also be viewed on [Kaggle](https://www.kaggle.com/michaelgeracie/modeling-high-school-graduation-from-budget-policy).